juliendenize/eztorch/docs/source/get_started/prepare_data.md

         --dataset hmdb51
     ```

-Although step 2 and 3 are optional, we performed those and our configured scripts for HMDB51 use a frame decoder.
+Although steps 2 and 3 are optional, we performed those and our configured scripts for HMDB51 use a frame decoder.
 It is possible to update them to use a video decoder in case you do not want to extract the frames.

 ### UCF101